 Dissolve a company - A detailed guide

-If you would prefer frequently asked questions guide to help you understand the longer guide click here "Dissolution frequently asked questions".
+If you would prefer frequently asked questions guide to help you understand the more extended guide click here "Dissolution frequently asked questions".

 This process is also known as a voluntary dissolution.
 It is a provision in the Companies Act to allow the removal of the company from the Companies Register, typically when the company is dormant.

 If the company serves no useful purpose, its dissolution removes the need for the filing of annual returns and accounts.
-However, bear in mind that the company can only be dissolved (removed from the Companies House Register), if the following conditions apply:
+However, bear in mind that dissolving the company (removed from the Companies House Register) can only happen if the following conditions apply:

 - The company has not traded for three months; this must be a genuine cessation of trade!

 - The company has no assets, property or cash at the bank.

 - The creditors are informed, requesting their permission for the company dissolution.